 A Phase 1 proposal needs to be submitted for DDT or commissioning proposals.
-See SALT Proposal Info: 2014 Semester 2 Sections 11.1 and 11.5 for more details.
+See Sections 11.1 and 11.5 for more details.
+A total of 5h per semester of DDT time is available at present.

 3.3 Partnership Proposals for Key Science